anaskhatak/cologe-domo/README.md

 # cologe-domo
-this is my frist git repository author anasktk
+this is my frist git repository br author anasktk